Unleash/unleash-client-java/README.md

 ### Options

+- **appName** - Required.
+Should be a unique name identifying the client application using Unleash.
 - **synchronousFetchOnInitialisation** - Allows the user to specify that the unleash-client should do one synchronous fetch to the `unleash-api` at initialisation.
 This will slow down the initialisation (the client must wait for a http response).
 If the `unleash-api` is unavailable the client will silently move on and assume the api will be available later.

 ## Local backup
 By default unleash-client fetches the feature toggles from unleash-server every 10s, and stores the